machakann/vim-columnmove/README.md

 	let g:columnmove_strict_wbege = 0
 `

 With this configuration, `columnmove-w` and its variants do not think whether characters are included in 'iskeyword' or not.
 Just judge whether there is a empty or a character.
-Here, write again the first column of the example code.
+Here, write again the example code.

 ```
 f